Frequent-flyer program: Minimum credit guarantee

 Some programs award a full 500 points (or a similar minimum credit guarantee) for non-stop flights spanning less than 500 miles.
-An airline's program can either award this guarantee to all members regardless of elite status, or they can reserve this privilege only for their elite members.
+An airline's programme can either award this guarantee to all members regardless of elite status, or they can reserve this privilege only for their elite members.

 Credit card purchases

-Many credit card companies partner with airlines to offer a co-branded credit card or the ability to transfer points in their loyalty program to an airline's program.
+Many credit card companies partner with airlines to offer a co-branded credit card or the ability to transfer points in their loyalty programme to an airline's programme.
 Large sign-up bonuses and other incentives are common.
-Accruing points via credit cards bonuses and spending allows infrequent travelers to benefit from the frequent flyer program.
+Accruing points via credit cards bonuses and spending allows infrequent travellers to benefit from the frequent flyer programme.

 With a non-affiliated travel rewards credit card a cardmember can buy a positive-space ticket considered "revenue" class, which can earn the passenger points with the airline flown.

 Other purchases

 Frequent-flyer programs may offer points through other means, such as purchasing food or merchandise sold by an affiliated company.
-American engineer David Phillips became known as the "Pudding Guy" in 2000 for purchasing $3,140 of Healthy Choice pudding that awarded him 1,253,000 AAdvantage miles.
+American engineer David Phillips gained attention in 2000 for purchasing $3,140 of Healthy Choice pudding to earn him 1,253,000 AAdvantage miles.